kylelmorris/UCB/README.md

 #### Your settings are remembered
 Stop/start the script and you can continue without having to re-enter your program options
 #### Smart sequential file handling
-k2_realtime_data_transfer.sh will transfer you data on the fly but movies that are currently being written to disk will not be worked
+k2_realtime_data_transfer.sh will transfer you data on the fly but movies that are currently being written to disk will not be worked on

 ## Notes